Christmas is fast approaching. Do you want to declutter your home before the holidays?

-Christmas is fast approaching.
-Since we love to enjoy the festive season, we’ve always liked cleaning and decluttering during the fall so that we feel less stressed and overwhelmed when the holidays come.
+As we love to enjoy the festive season, we’ve always liked cleaning and decluttering during the fall so that we feel less stressed and overwhelmed when the holidays come.

-Fall is also the best time of the year for decluttering your home if you’ve never tried.
+Autumn is also the best time of year for decluttering your home if you’ve never tried.

+Get your home decluttered for the holidays.
 When you’re going to clean out all the spaces, be ruthless with the things that you no longer use or love.

 This post contains affiliate links, to find out more information, please read my disclaimer.

-Things to Declutter Before the Holidays
+7 Areas to Declutter Before the Holidays

-Take off your shoes as soon as you enter the door, and put the shoes on a quality boot tray.
+Take off your shoes as soon as you enter the door, and place them on a quality boot tray.
 This helps to protect your flooring from all salt ice, snow, and dirt.

-2. Home Decor
+2. Declutter Your Home Decor

-It’s time to prep and clean out your house for the holiday season.
+It’s time to prep and clean your house for the holiday season.
 Throw away or recycle all the broken seasonal decorations.
 Donate all the unwanted wrapping paper, Christmas lights, ornaments, and decorations, etc.

 Too much home decor can make your house look crowded and cluttered, and decorative accessories can often take up storage space.

 The season change is the time of the year to do a thorough declutter of all the clothes, shoes and accessories.

 Here are the easy steps you can follow.
 First, empty the closet, put them all on the bed.

-Purge any items that have gone out of style or don’t fit you anymore.
-If you don’t love or haven’t worn them in years, just let them go.
+Purge any items that have gone out of style or that don’t fit you anymore.
+If you don’t love them or haven’t worn them in years, just let them go.

 Now, put things back in your closet.
 Store them by category or color.